 Robert Duncan-Enzmann

-The writer believes that all actions and reactions, all aggregations of matter, all shapes – in effect all entities and their interrelationships – are ultimately controlled by, and may sometime be described by what we currently call quantum mechanics.
+The writer believes that all actions and reactions, all aggregations of matter, all shapes – in effect all entities and their interrelationships – are ultimately controlled by, and may sometimes be described by what we currently call quantum mechanics.

 Current mathematical techniques only permit mankind to describe two-body relationships as in the hydrogen atom, ionized helium, or satellite about a planet unperturbed by other bodies.
 Current mathematical techniques make it possible to approximate solutions to simpler multiple-body problems.
 Mathematical techniques, which are in essence statistical, make it possible to describe, in a limited way, the formation, metamorphoses, and dissolution (history) of such features as plasma, gaseous, and fluid vortices.
 Mathematics does not pretend to describe by abstractions the history of all entities of a planetary domain, stellar system, or galaxy.
 Approximate mathematical descriptions (abstractions) may be possible sometime in the future.